thgeorgiou/rttov_operator/README.md

 3. **Coefficient files** for your instrument, downloaded from the NWPSAF coefficients page:
    - Gas absorption coefficient file (`.dat`)
-   - Cloud/hydrometeor scattering coefficient file
+   - Cloud/hydrometeor scattering coefficient file (hydrotable)
+   - Aerosol scattering coefficient file (aertable), if using aerosols
-   - MFASIS-NN file (`.nc`) if simulating VIS channels
+   - MFASIS-NN file (`.dat`) if simulating VIS channels
    - IR emissivity atlas and/or BRDF atlas (optional but recommended)

    > **Note:** RTTOV v13 coefficient files are incompatible with v14.
 HDF5 files (`.H5`) must be replaced with the v14 netCDF equivalents.